yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 Now, follow the steps described below to implement the cipher/decipher functionalities:

 1. First, you must design and implement a `Tree` ADT in `Tree.swift`.
 You should provide a suitable specification for the ADT and also define the representation invariant properly.
 You may extend the `Graph` ADT created in the previous problems or use a different representation for the `Tree`.
-You may add new files to the project to support your implementation; however, you are required to mention them in `answers.txt`.
+You may add new files to the project to support your implementation; however, you are required to mention them in `answers.txt`. **(20 marks)**

 2. Implement a class extension for `String` in `String+Cryptography.swift`.
 The  specifications for the class extension can be found within the skeleton provided.

-   Take note that your algorithm will need to append the 'special nodes' to the end of the tree to conform to the perfect tree property.
+   Take note that your algorithm will need to append the 'special nodes' to the end of the tree to conform to the perfect tree property. **(10 marks)**

 3. Implement a class extension for `Tree` in `Tree+Traversal.swift`.
 The specifications for the class extension can be found within the skeleton provided.

-   Your algorithm will need to deal with the 'special nodes' in the tree appropriately: they should not appear at the end of the converted string.
+   Your algorithm will need to deal with the 'special nodes' in the tree appropriately: they should not appear at the end of the converted string. **(10 marks)**

 4. Write appropriate test cases in `TreeTests.swift` and `String+CryptographyTests.swift` to test the `Tree` ADT and the cipher and decipher functionalities.
-Keep in mind that given a string, performing the cipher operation followed by the decipher operation using the same key should produce the same string.
+Keep in mind that given a string, performing the cipher operation followed by the decipher operation using the same key should produce the same string. **(10 marks)**

 ### Bonus Problem: Reflection (3 Bonus Points) ###
 Please answer the following questions: